Cluttercore Is Where Sentimentality and Organized Chaos Meet

 How to Achieve the Cluttercore Aesthetic

 Despite its name, cluttercore is not about a space feeling messy or cluttered.
 Rather, it’s about displaying the objects that you love and creating personal meaning in your home.
-A few basic design principles will help you achieve the cluttercore aesthetic while keeping your space from looking messy.
+A few basic design principles will help you achieve the cluttercore aesthetic and keep your space from looking messy.

 Sentimentality is at the heart of cluttercore.
 Avoid filling your space with items just for the sake of achieving the cluttercore style.
 Instead, display items that are meaningful and bring joy and comfort to your space.

-Yes, cluttercore is all about putting your life on display, but everything should still have its place—organized chaos, if you will.
-Finding the line between cluttercore and messy can be tricky, but organizing your momentos and artwork is a great place to start.
+Yes, cluttercore is all about putting your life on display, but everything should still have its place.
+Finding the line between cluttercore and messy can be tricky, but organizing your mementos and artwork is a great place to start.

 “If you can tell that items belong in a particular place and everything has a home, you have achieved cluttercore,” Martin says.
 “It doesn't matter how many things you can fit onto your shelf if there is a method to the madness, and really, the more, the better!”

-Regardless of your style, scale is a universal design principal.
-Keep scale in mind when you are decorating shelves, layering prints and textures, and more.
+Regardless of your style, scale is a universal design principle.
+Keep scale in mind when you decorate shelves, layer prints and textures, and more.

 “For example, if you have a printed headboard and you want to introduce more prints via textiles, look for print options that are either larger or smaller in scale to your headboard so they don’t compete with one other,” Dunford says.